-Association of Event Organisers Ltd

-(AEO) is the trade body representing companies which conceive, create, develop or manage trade and consumer events both in the UK and around the world.
+Association of Event Organisers Ltd (AEO) is the trade body representing companies which conceive, create, develop or manage trade and consumer events.

-Association of Event Venues Ltd (AEV)

-is a committed trade body representing venues of all size and type both in the UK and internationally.
+Association of Event Venues (AEV) is a committed trade body representing venues of all size and type both in the UK and internationally.